»

 What happens if I leave the program in the middle of a practice

+session, and I have answered only some words, not all?
 This does not cause any problems.
 The words answered with "YES" will be

 updated to stronger strength, and they will be asked again accordingly.
 The